vince0526/enterprise-console/docs/environment-setup.md

 7. DEV_OVERRIDE_ENABLED=false (enable dev override endpoint locally)
 8. DEV_OVERRIDE_TOKEN=local-dev-token (paired with enabled flag)

+> Developer Override Security: The `/dev-override` POST route is protected by the `dev.override` middleware (`EnsureDevOverrideEnabled`).
+To function locally you must set BOTH `DEV_OVERRIDE_ENABLED=true` and a non-empty `DEV_OVERRIDE_TOKEN`.
+The middleware also blocks usage in production environments regardless of flags.

 ## 15. Optional: Sail / Docker

 1. Enable Sail (if you want a containerized stack):